 FireOS for tablets

-The Amazon tablets run with the in-house operating system "FireOS".
-This system is based on Android, but does not allow access to the Android Playstore.
-You can find apps in the Amazon App Store, which is unfortunately much smaller than the App Stores from Apple or Google.
-Amazon offers its tablets in a version with "special offers".
+The Amazon tablets run with the in-house operating system “FireOS”.
+This system is built on top of Android but does not allow access to Android's Playstore.
+You can find apps in the Amazon App Store, which is unfortunately much smaller than the Apple or Google app stores.
+Amazon offers its tablets in a “special offers” version.
 This version is cheaper than the standard version.
-This is due to the fact that behind the "special offers" there are advertisements that you see regularly when using the tablet.
-If you are looking for a cheapest tablet to shop for, the Amazon tablets are worth considering, otherwise we recommend another alternative.
+This is because behind the "special offers" are advertisements that you see regularly when using the tablet.
+If you are looking for the cheapest tablet for shopping, the Amazon tablets are worth considering, otherwise we recommend another alternative.

 The most important criteria when buying a tablet